© Pexels/Oscar Trisley Photography

 Plastic has very quickly become a big part of our everyday lives.
 Every year, the world produces about 430 million metric tonnes of plastic.
 While plastic is a very useful material in many ways, over 90% of the plastic that pollutes our planet is made up of single-use plastics, such as plastic cutlery, and microplastics, such as those added to cosmetic products.

-Currently, an estimated 9 - 14 million tons of plastic waste ends up in our oceans every year.
+Currently, an estimated 9 - 14 million tonnes of plastic pollution ends up in our oceans every year.
 Plastic waste has been found in all areas of the globe, from the deepest seas to the most remote mountains.
 It causes major harm to wildlife and ecosystems, but also disrupts the livelihood of millions of people, as well as posing significant risk to human health and the world economy.

 Plastic production also contributes to enormous amounts of greenhouse gasses.
 The UN Environment Programme estimates that if we continue with business as usual, by 2040 plastic production could account for 19% of the world's total greenhouse gas emissions.